paketo-buildpacks/cpython/README.md

   version = "3.8.2"
   # The Python buildpack supports some non-required metadata options.
   [requires.metadata]

     # Setting the build flag to true will ensure that the Python
     # depdendency is available on the $PATH for subsequent buildpacks during
     # their build phase.
 If you are writing a buildpack that needs to use Python
     # during its build process, this flag should be set to true.
     build = true

+    # Setting the launch flag to true will ensure that the python runtime is
+    # available to the running application.
+If you are writing an application that needs to run
+    # python at runtime, this flag should be set to true.
+    launch = true
 ```

 To package this buildpack for consumption: